lqb2/blog/_posts/2020-04-06-finding-ray.md

 -
 ---

+# update (11 april 2020)

+ray has been found. thanks for supporting the search!

+---

 please leave your name and email [here](https://forms.gle/ZAg9jhBKkdtRLeVE8) if you're willing to help laura rockman find her son.

 the messages below are from my penpal, bj.